 St. Petersburg Man Convicted Of Federal Firearms Offense

-Tampa, Florida – United States Attorney Maria Chapa Lopez announces that a federal jury has found Devin Fabian Collins (25, St. Petersburg) guilty of possessing a firearm as a convicted felon.
-He faces a minimum mandatory penalty of 15 years, up to life, in federal prison.
-His sentencing is scheduled for November 6, 2018.
+Tampa, Florida – United States Attorney Maria Chapa Lopez announces that a federal jury has found Tyrone Walker (36, St. Petersburg) guilty of possessing a firearm as a convicted felon.
+Walker faces a maximum penalty of 10 years in federal prison.
+His sentencing hearing is scheduled for November 6, 2018.
 Walker was indicted on March 22, 2018.

-According to evidence presented at trial, Collins drove recklessly through St. Petersburg as he was being followed by a police helicopter.
-After he pulled into an apartment complex, officers arrived at scene.
-Collins fled on foot, while tossing drugs and a gun.
-At the time of the incident, Collins had a prior felony conviction and therefore was prohibited from possessing firearms or ammunition under federal law.
+According to evidence presented at trial, Walker possessed a firearm that he used to shoot and kill another man during a dispute.
+At the time of the incident, Walker had a prior felony conviction and therefore was prohibited from possessing firearms or ammunition under federal law.

-This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Pinellas County Violence Crimes Task Force.
-The Violent Crimes Task Force is comprised of officers from the Pinellas County Sheriff’s Office, the St. Petersburg Police Department, and the Clearwater Police Department.
-It is being prosecuted by Assistant United States Attorneys James Preston and Callan Albritton.
+This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+It is being prosecuted by Assistant United States Attorneys Callan Albritton and James Preston.